microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudpconpremisesconnection-updateaddomainpassword.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Update Active Directory domain password for an [onPremisesConnection](../resources/cloudpconpremisesconnection.md).
+The API is supported when onPremisesConnection's type is hybridAzureADJoin.

 ## Permissions